rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

 </div>
 ```

-With the needed css in `app/assets/stylesheets/modal.css`
+With the needed CSS in `app/assets/stylesheets/modal.css`

 ```css
 .live-modal-backdrop {